 - Get pre-season completed by getting player’s fit and tweaking your tactics.

 So there you have it, a brief beginner introduction to getting started in Football Manager.
-Hopefully, this beginner’s guide to FM has improved your initial knowledge of what to do within FM when starting a new save.
+Hopefully, this beginner’s guide to Football Manager has improved your initial knowledge of what to do within FM when starting a new save.
 I can’t recommend doing the tactics induction enough.
 I don’t mention much about tactics here as there is so much to talk about, I could go on forever.

 Don’t forget to check out our other Football Manager guides to turn from a beginner to an advanced player in no time.
 Remember, be patient, and stick to your initial goals of learning about the game rather than trying to win the league first time around.